 You might have heard of stem cells in the media, those highly misunderstood cells that can divide into almost any type of cell.
 There are embryonic and adult stem cells, but there are also cancer stem cells.

 You mean, cancer has the ability to grow and divide uncontrollably?
 Yes.
 This is an important aspect of metastasis (cancer spread) and relapse, as these stubborn cancer stem cells can give rise to new tumors and learn to resist all chemotherapy.
-Immunotherapy has the potential to eliminate the cancer stem cell and this brings more hope for survival and quality of life.
+Immunotherapy has the potential to eliminate the cancer stem cell bringing about a greater chance for survival and quality of life.

 The anatomy of a tumor shows us that cancer is not simply a ball of mutated cells, but in fact various cells that each need to be killed successfully for a patient to reach full remission.
 As cancer cells mutate and change, the immune system also has the ability to change and adapt to the cancer, when targeted correctly.
 When you review cancer in detail, most patients die of metastasis.
 Immunotherapy may in fact be the best treatment for scattered micro metastatic disease.